Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 ##### ***stories***

-This folder contains interfaces for concrete stories and chapters, as well as chapter controls.
+This folder contains interfaces for stories and chapters, as well as chapter controls.
 There is, also, a list of stories, that represents specific `Metrics widgets`.

 The `Story` is a class that groups together a list of `Chapter`s.
 The main purpose of the stories is to visually separate chapters (i.e., widgets) in the [sidebar](#sidebar).